 2. The Resale Price Method

-The resale price method uses the selling price of a product or service, otherwise known as the resale price.
+The resale price method (RPM) uses the selling price of a product or service, otherwise known as the resale price.
 This number is then reduced with a gross margin, determined by comparing the gross margins in comparable transactions made by similar but unrelated organizations.
 Then, the costs associated with purchasing the product—such as customs duties—are deducted from the total.
 The final number is considered an arm’s length price for a controlled transaction made between affiliated companies.

 When appropriately comparable transactions are available, the resale price method can be a very useful way to determine transfer prices, because third-party sale prices may be relatively easy to access.
 However, the resale price method requires comparables with consistent economic circumstances and accounting methods.
 The uniqueness of each transaction makes it very difficult to meet resale price method requirements.